Solving the Workflow Satisfiability Problem using General Purpose Solvers: Computational experiments

 The main goal of the analysis in the previous section was to understand how the solution time depends on the size of the instance (for various constraint types); we were scaling all the parameters including $k$, $n$, the number of steps to which each user is authorised and the number of constraints.
 In this section, the goal is to verify if the solvers demonstrate FPT-like performance, i.e.\ scale polynomially with $n$.
 Thus, we fix the number of steps $k$ and vary the number of users $n$.
 Most of the parameters of the instances remain unchanged; however, the increase in the number of users makes the instances more `lose' and we have to compensate that by adjusting the number of some of the constraints, to remain in the PT region (for details, see Section~\ref{sec:generator}).

 The results of this experiment are presented in Figure~\ref{fig:scaling-18}.
+Each running time is averaged over 100 instances of the given size.
 Here, both axes have logarithmic scale, hence any polynomial appears as a straight line.
 The plots for PBPB (dashed lines) are nearly straight, with the slope corresponding to a polynomial of degree around 1.
 In other words, the solution time grows approximately linearly with the number of users, and this applies to both UI and non-UI constraints.
 In fact, the PBPB solution time seems to be almost independent of the constraint type.
 In contrast, the CS running times (solid lines) significantly depend on the constraint type.
 For the UI constraints, the scaling is sub-linear whereas for the non-UI constraints it is super-linear and possibly slightly non-polynomial.
 We conclude that PBPB is a more robust formulation, particularly if the set of constraints is diverse, however there exist scenarios when the CS formulation may outperform PBPB.